alfredkam/yakojs/doc.md

 ##Extending or modify the library
 say you wanted to create your own or modify the library to do something extra. you require the library and extend from it.
 Since this is build using common js and inheritance, one could easily extend specific graphs.<br>

-For example you think its smarter to compile the svg objects into dom object, during the mid process you would
+For example you think its smarter to append the svg objects into dom object, during the mid process you would
 ```javascript
 var defaultSpark = require('./lib/spark');
 var mySparkGraph = defaultSpark.extend({